rahulkj/rahulkj.github.io/_posts/2017-11-08-bosh-create-fail-disk-vsphere.markdown

+---
+layout: post
-`bosh create` fails due to disk format issue on vSphere
+title:  "'bosh create' fails due to disk format issue on vSphere"
+date:   2017-11-08 17:31:00 -0600
+categories: bosh error vSphere
 ---

 This is one crazy issue where I saw that bosh create on `vSphere` resulted in a stemcell creation, but when the bosh director vm was being created, I saw the error the bosh director vm that looked like